jiuzhangji/ontheway/systemdesign/feed.md

 it depends on the strategies that how often to make notification to let user know that you have new feeds. once user got the notification, he can refresh it's time-line by pull, or read from push, that's OK.

---How scale up your systems?
+#How scale up your systems?
 That's easy, you must divide your system to many components each components provide it's interface independently, we can call it meta-data interfaces, and we can not divide it be smaller. so they do not have any relation to each others.(Orthogonal) that means your system become liner scalable.

-For our feed system read:
+##For our feed system read:
 meta-data interfaces: getFriendListByUserId, batchGetPostListByUserId(pull model), getTimeLineFromInBoxByUserId(push model) external interfaces: getTimeLineByUserId
 1 getTimeLineByUserId call = 1 getFriendListByUserId call + 1 batchGetPostListByUserId call  (pull model)